 Mehndi and Henna Belly Art

-It should be noted the USFDA does not approve of henna used as a temporary tattoo.
+It should be noted the USFDA does not approve of henna being used as a temporary tattoo.

 “Henna, a coloring made from a plant, is approved only for use as a hair dye.
 It is not approved for direct application to the skin, as in the body-decorating process known as mehndi,” the FDA states.
 (Source).